johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 #### Priestly mediation ####

-Priestly mediation involves speaking with God, *on behalf of human beings*, based upon a purity of heart and faithfulness of life that is able to offer effective intercession on behalf of others[^cf40].
+Priestly mediation involves *speaking with God, on behalf of human beings*, based upon a purity of heart and faithfulness of life that is able to offer effective intercession on behalf of others.[^cf40]

 -	Faithfully modelling, advocating and encouraging the vital mediatory work of *intercessory prayer*, sharing the intercession of the Holy Spirit.[^cf41]